itsducksss/Pathfinding_AI/README.md

 This mesh can be adjusted using the Naviagtion window as seen above by adjusting these values.

+We then create a script called AiLocomotion, which will use the NavMesh we added onto the Ai capsule to move the capsule towards the playable character capsule (green) using the player's Transform values to  determine the position of the player within the scene.

 ![image](https://github.com/user-attachments/assets/8a32a62c-3201-4cd1-8c03-0553125c88a6)

 - using just means that it will use that system e.g. if it said using UnityEngine, that just means that thescript has components that will utilise the Unity Engine system.